Bonnie970/Building-multilingual-dialogue-dataset/README.md

 freq_common_count.py - calculates the frequency of all the words in a data.
 The input file has to be a file like "StatsDataSample_spa_final.txt"

+Corpus_spa_final.xml - The xml file which is required by the project